University-Project-Repos/.github/profile/README.md

 >  _My **Avg contributions** applies to uni projects only in `.git` collaborative context, excluding open-source, lead, work etc_

-🤓 Fun fact: I initially deployed the visualisations these succeed 1 month before the then unknown project including CI/CD automating GitHub statistic visualisations (though not using GitHub workflows) for the 1st instance of an advanced Data Engineering II course.
-Unfortunately, following multiple hands-on teaching by example, someone else pushed the API-fetching task before me and any remote deadline, regardless of thorough planning and all project management documentation.
-Not the 1st instance of finding a project I have deployed to GitHub as a course assessment the following period, and not the 1st time I have experienced difficulties as a result.
-Thus, most `.git` repositories are private.
+🤓 Fun fact: I initially deployed the visualisations these succeed 1 month before a then unknown project including CI/CD automating GitHub statistic visualisations (though not using GitHub workflows) for the 1st instance of an advanced Data Engineering II course.
+Unfortunately, following multiple hands-on private teaching by example, someone else pushed the API-fetching task before me and any remote deadline, regardless of thorough planning and all project management documentation.
+Not the 1st instance of finding a project I have deployed to GitHub as a course assessment the following period, & not the 1st time I have found myself experiencing difficulties.
+Thus, & for countless reasons more, most `.git` repositories are private.

 <!--REPO_ACTIVITY_STATS_START-->
 ![GitHub Repository Activity Statistics](repo_activity_stats.png)